Difference Between Cilia and Flagella

 Sensory functions:

-Like cilia, flagella occasionally have some sort of sensation function to feel changes in the surroundings and affect corresponding behavioral reactions.
+Like cilia, flagella occasionally have some sort of sensation function to feel changes in the surroundings and affect corresponding behavioural reactions.
 For instance, the bacterial flagella have chemotactic properties; this means that bacteria can feel chemical differences and can move in the direction of such differences to locate the best conditions.

 Key Differences Between Cilia and Flagella

-Table summarising the structural and functional differences between cilia and flagella.
+The following summarises the structural and functional differences between cilia and flagella.

 Aspect